Angela, can I see Rome in two days?

 Trastevere is a historical and picturesque neighborhood with plenty to see.
 Since you are staying two days in Rome, you can afford to spend here a couple of hours.

 The best way to discover Trastevere is by getting lost in its cobbled alleys and also visiting the local historic places such as the beautiful Santa Maria in Trastevere Basilica and Santa Cecilia in Trastevere Basilica.
-If you are interested in Rome’s modern history, visit Museo di Roma in Trastevere for a hint of how was life in the 19th century.

 Make sure you read our post on the best things to see and do in Trastevere.